Category Archives: Fashion

 Summer Fashion

-Summer fashion is about keeping cool, but spare a thought for the women of the 19th century.
+Summer fashion is about keeping cool but spare a thought for the women of the 19th century.
 Western Victoria is at the bottom of mainland Australia yet that makes little difference once summer comes, with temperatures reaching 40 degrees on some days, even in the far south-west.
 Imagine arriving from England in February, often the hottest summer month, and having to adapt to heat never experienced before, whilst dressed in inappropriate clothing.

 Clothes found in the shops came from overseas made from materials unsuited to the Australian climate.
 Throw in a crinoline, corset, petticoats, bloomers, boots and it all made for an uncomfortable summer.
-Eventually women did shed some layers but it did take time.
+Eventually, women did shed some layers but it did take time.

-This advertisement from the Portland Guardian and Normanby General Advertiser is from 1842, early days of colony’s settlement.
+This advertisement from the Portland Guardian and Normanby General Advertiser is from 1842, early days of the colony’s settlement.
 James Gladwell was due to take possession of a range of summer clothing fresh off the boat from England.
 For those that did not want clothing, they could always buy a framed print of “His Majesty George the III, hunting”

 Advertising.
 (1842, November 19).
 Portland Guardian and Normanby General Advertiser (Vic. : 1842 – 1876), p.
 2. Retrieved November 24, 2012, from http://nla.gov.au/nla.news-article71568834

 In 1844, a Pardessus, a type of coat, was a “most useful appendage to a lady’s outdoor costume”.
-Italian taffeta was popular and pink, blue and violet were the fashionable colours.
+Italian taffeta was popular and pink, blue and violet were fashionable colours.

 SUMMER FASHIONS.
 (1844, January 4).
 Launceston Advertiser (Tas. : 1829 – 1846), p.
 4. Retrieved November 24, 2012, from http://nla.gov.au/nla.news-article84772233